-The selection process for project grants and follow-on grants consists of the following stages:
+The selection process for project grants and follow-on grants consists of the following phases and stages:

+Phase I:

-- Stage 1 AAI screens all applications received before the deadline to ensure that applications are complete and all requisite supporting documentation has been provided.
-Complete applications are deemed eligible for funding. - Stage 2 The AGS Selection Committee assesses all eligible applications.
+AAI screens all applications received before the deadline to ensure that applications are complete and all requisite supporting documentation has been provided.
+Complete applications are deemed eligible for funding.

+mittee assesses all eligible applications.
 The Committee is comprised of AAI's AGS Management Team and an independent reviewer.
 The Committee scores eligible applications against the selection criteria, each of which is assigned a weighting (see Annex 2).
 Applications which receive a total score of 7 or higher are recommended for possible funding.
-AAI conducts due diligence on recommended applications. - Stage 3AAI forwards applications recommended for funding to the Australian Embassy (Alumni and Australia Awards Unit) for final selection and approval. - Stage 4 AAI advises the State Secretariat in writing of the outcome of the selection process. - Stage 5AAI advises applicants of the outcome of their application in writing (by email).Applicants will normally be advised six weeks from the closing date for applications. - Stage 6 AAI publishes details of grants awarded and profiles of grantees on the AAI website (no later than 14 working days after the grant agreements take effect).4
+AAI conducts due diligence on recommended applications.

+AAI forwards applications recommended for funding to the Australian Embassy (Alumni and Australia Awards Unit) for final selection and approval.

+AAI advises the State Secretariat in writing of the outcome of the selection process.

+AAI advises applicants of the outcome of their application in writing (by email).
+Applicants will normally be advised six weeks from the closing date for applications.

+AAI publishes details of grants awarded and profiles of grantees on the AAI website (no later than 14 working days after the grant agreements take effect).4

+Grant implementation should commence within 3 months of grant agreement signed.
+In case of a delay in implementation, the grantee should notify AAI of the reasons and propose a new start date not exceeding 6 months from grant approval date and new implementation timelines.

+&lt;sup>4The Commonwealth Grants Rules and Guidelines (2014) specify that this information must remain on the website for at least two financial years (p.
+14).

-7. Grant terms and conditions
+Grant terms and conditions